OUSSAMAACHICHE/Personal_blog/README.md

   The dark mode toggle adds/removes the `dark` class on the `<html>` element.
 - **Material UI** is used for icons and dialogs, styled to match both light and dark themes.
 - **SnackbarProvider** context provides global notifications across all pages.
+- **localStorage** is used to persist posts, selected category, and dark mode preference.

 ---